 What was the most challenging experience you encountered while you were abroad and what did you learn from it?

 The classes I took in Australia were undoubtedly much more engaging, educational, and awe-inspiring than they were stressful.
 For the first couple of weeks, in fact, school hardly felt like school at all.
 Once we arrived in Brisbane and began taking classes at the University of Queensland, though, the work began to pile up as our schedules became more rigid and the deadline for our Targeted Research Projects approached.
 I found it challenging to work diligently when there were so many other opportunities to take advantage of.
 As a result, I put off my work as long as possible, a decision that I ultimately—albeit unsurprisingly—regretted.
 Regardless, I survived and learned a lot in the process.
 For starters, I learned a ton about the nation’s historiography and about Aboriginal Australia as the result of my academic research.
 I also learned that the grades will always turn out, and so it’s not worth sacrificing any cultural experience to stay at home perfecting every sentence of an essay.
 Finally, it was absolutely fascinating to see how 42 individuals handled essentially the same exact workload differently.
 I learned from my peers that procrastination isn’t inevitable.

 What was the biggest cultural adjustment you had to make?

-What was your favorite food?
+What was your favorite food you had in Australia?